+A complete copy of the Art Show rules and the Art Show reservation form is available on the Philcon.org website or by a direct e-mail request to me.
 Please read the rules thoroughly before you return your reservation form.
 Space is assigned on rolling admission by postmark, NOT by date of receipt.
 Requests for display space received in November will be honored as cancellations allow.
-Please return your art show reservation form ASAP but no later than October 31st , 2018.
+Please return your art show reservation form ASAP but no later than October 31st, 2019.
 This “deadline” is set to allow me time for processing and to get paperwork back to you and to other Philcon departments before the convention.

 We look forward to your participation and presence at Philcon 2019.

 Joni Brill Dashoff, Philcon 2019 Art Show Director